phei-iuen/phei-iuen.github.io/index.md

 I am crazy fan of both Chinese Kunqu opera and western opera.

-I know Mandarin Chinese, Wu Chinese, English, latin and some ancient Greek.
+I know Mandarin Chinese, English, latin and some ancient Greek.
 If possible, I would like to learn more about Greek and Akkadian.

 It was once my dream to major in paryrology, epigraphy or old Chinese phonology.